 Error Code Explanation 055 Current user input values (limits, volumes, times) have been lost during an internal reset and the unit has returned to power-on defaults.
 058 Alarm and beep volume, audible alarm silence duration and operating mode have returned to power-on defaults due to an internal instrument reset.
-062 Alarm limits have been reset to their power-on default due to software corruption in the ECG module.
 081 Cannot calibrate sensor.

-A3 FAILURE ERROR CODES
+A4 FAILURE ERROR CODES

 Table A-3 lists the possible failure error codes in numerical order.
+Refer to Table 5-3 for a list of corrective measures.